Jan-David-Black/gdslib/README.md

 # gdslib 0.2.1

-Circuit simulations for Photonic components.
+Frequency domain Circuit simulations for Photonic components based on Sparameters.

+Gdslib adapts simphony and SIPANN to create Sparameter models for the generic technology library for [gdsfactory](https://gdsfactory.readthedocs.io/en/latest/)

 You can leverage: